collective/collective.documentgenerator/docs/README.rst

 You can do the following things:

-- use context field
-- use python expression
+- use basic python expression to access context fields or methods
 - do an if... then... else...
 - do a loop for a paragraph, a section, a table, a row, a cell
 - transform xhtml to text